Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-The SDC should be sufficiently large to provide adequate space for leg movement and for the user to move the chair below the table \citep{garcia-acosta_definition_2007,jfm_revision_2003}.
-If the SDC is larger than the TT, it is considered a standard dimension \citep{parcells_mismatch_1999}.
-However, the ideal dimension of SDC should be 20 mm higher than the knee height \citep{gouvali_match_2006}.
-Therefore, a match criterion was developed, and the relationship between SDC and TT is shown in Equation \ref{eq7}.
+The seat-to-table clearance (STC) should be sufficiently large to provide adequate space for leg movement and for the user to move the chair below the table \cite{garcia-acosta_definition_2007,jfm_revision_2003}.
+If the STC is greater than the thigh thickness (TT), it is considered a standard dimension \cite{parcells_mismatch_1999}.
+However, the ideal dimension of STC should be 20 mm higher than the knee height \cite{gouvali_match_2006}.
+Therefore, a match criterion was developed, and the relationship between SDC and TT is shown in Equation \ref{eq7}: